-By default, ShipStation sends the notification as soon as you create the label or mark it as Shipped.
+By default, ShipStation sends the notification as soon as you create the label for a shipment or mark it as Shipped.
 If you are using FBA or Shipwire, ShipStation notifies your connected store once the fulfillment provider tells ShipStation the order has shipped.

 ShipStation does provide the ability to delay notifications or even prevent notifications from being sent to selling channels altogether.

 If you create a new label for an order after voiding the original label, the store or marketplace that the order originated from will not be notified with the new shipment and tracking information.